IT4043E-IT5384-2023/IT5384_Group8_Problem5/README.md

 ## Data definition

 The data crawled for project comes from the centic.io database.

-We crawl a predefined amount of ethereum wallets with a minimum balanceInUSD of 100_000$.

 For each wallet we crawl related incoming and outgoing transaction.